Ariyanas Rosado

 Bodegas Bentomiz

-Bodegas Bentomiz is a boutique winery in the hills of Malaga – a rugged landscape, steep vineyards and spectacular views.
-Sheltered by the Sierra Tejeda mountains to the north, with the Mediterranean Sea to the south, the area provides the perfect conditions for producing fresh and delicate wines.
+Bodegas Bentomiz is a boutique winery in the hills of Malaga – a rugged landscape of steep vineyards and spectacular views.
+Sheltered by the Sierra Tejeda mountains to the north, with the Mediterranean Sea to the south, the area provides the perfect conditions for producing fresh and delicate wines – the emphasis is to create subtle styles, eschewing high alcohol and too much oak in favour the mineral and saline character from the land and sea.

-Their 80 to 100-year-old vines flourish in slate soils at heights of between 500m and 800m.
-There is little, though sufficient, winter rains (recently just 5 days!) and long, dry summers; but the heat is softened by sea breezes – they are onlt 7k inland.
-The rugged landscape is not easy to work – mechanisation is not possible, hoeing and harvesting the steep slopes is by hand.
+The estates 80 to 100-year-old vines, with more recent additional plantings, flourish in the special Terruno Pizarroso slate soils, at heights of between 500m and 800m.
+There is little, though sufficient, winter rains (recently just 5 days!) and long, dry summers; but the heat is softened by sea breezes – being only 7k inland.

 Over 20 Michelin-starred restaurants in Europe serve their Ariyanas wines.